Munene19/awwards/README.md

-# Awwards app
+# Awwards App
-This a Django app that functions in a similarly to https://www.awwwards.com/.
+This a Django app that functions similarly to https://www.awwwards.com/.
 The app displays users' projects and their details for other users to rate and review

 # Author
-Munene Mike
+Mike Munene

 # User Stories
+Create an account.

 Sign in to the application.

 Upload project to the website.